rimutaka/posts/anatomy-of-failed-validation/readme.md

 > Is it safe to share my idea in such details with my wider network?
 What if someone steals it?

 Ideas are dime a dozen.
-If someone steals my idea, then [it wasn't a good idea for me](https://www.jimcollins.com/concepts/the-hedgehog-concept.html) to work on anyway (they would beat me to it anyway).
+If someone steals my idea, then [it wasn't a good idea for me to work on](https://www.jimcollins.com/concepts/the-hedgehog-concept.html) (someone else would beat me to it anyway).
 Primed with that thinking I sent 21 cold emails with the pitch deck to people outside of my immediate network.
 3 replied.
 1 gave me a very detailed analysis of some of the flaws in my plan.

 ![deck response](desk-response.png)